-Each student may choose to celebrate his/her birthday by coming to school out of uniform.
+Each student may choose to celebrate his/her birthday by coming to school out of uniform and by bringing a prepackaged birthday treat for their class.
 If the student's birthday does not fall on a scheduled school day, he/ she may choose another day to celebrate, but each student is allowed only one birthday celebration per school year.